ropensci/arkdb/README.md

 # arkdb

-The goal of arkdb is to provide a convienent way to move data from large compressed text files (tsv, csv, etc) into any DBI-compliant database connection (e.g. MYSQL, Postgres, SQLite; see [DBI](https://db.rstudio.com/dbi/)), and move tables out of such databases into text files.
-The key feature of arkdb is that files are moved between databases and text files in chunks of a fixed size, allowing the package functions to work with tables that would be much to large to read into memory all at once.
+The goal of `arkdb` is to provide a convenient way to move data from large compressed text files (tsv, csv, etc) into any DBI-compliant database connection (e.g. MYSQL, Postgres, SQLite; see [DBI](https://db.rstudio.com/dbi/)), and move tables out of such databases into text files.
+The key feature of `arkdb` is that files are moved between databases and text files in chunks of a fixed size, allowing the package functions to work with tables that would be much too large to read into memory all at once.

 ## Links